amirahnasihah/foundation-software-engineering/fundamentals-of-html-css/11-display-and-placing-elements/flexbox.md

 This CSS property aligns items horizontally and accepts the following values:

 * `flex-start`: Items align to the left side of the container.
-* flex-end: Items align to the right side of the container.
+* `flex-end`: Items align to the right side of the container.
 * `center`: Items align at the center of the container.
-* space-between: Items display with equal spacing between them.
+* `space-between`: Items display with equal spacing between them.
 * `space-around`: Items display with equal spacing around them.

 # align-items